JGAntunes/pulsarcast/README.md

 **Objective**

-The solution we propose is a pub-sub module to IPFS with a strong focus on reliability, delivery guarantees and data persistence, while maintaining the ability to scale to a vast number of users, using the network infrastructure we have in place today.
+The solution we propose is a pub-sub on top of libp2p with a strong focus on reliability, delivery guarantees and data persistence, while maintaining the ability to scale to a vast number of users, using the network infrastructure we have in place today.
 There is also, to the best of our knowledge, a lack of pub-sub systems with such a strong focus on persistence, which is something our solution does.

 ## Documents